mspnp/aks-baseline/09-secret-management-and-ingress-controller.md

    > Install the Traefik Ingress Controller; it will use the mounted TLS certificate provided by the CSI driver, which is the in-cluster secret management solution.

-   > If you used your own fork of this GitHub repo, update the one `image:` value in [`traefik.yaml`](./workload/traefik.yaml) to reference your container registry instead of the default public container registry and change the URL below to point to yours as well.
+   > If you used your own fork of this GitHub repo, update the one `image:` value in [`traefik.yaml`](./workload/traefik.yaml) to reference your container registry instead of the default public container registry and change the following URL to point to yours as well.

-   :warning: Deploying the traefik `traefik.yaml` file unmodified from this repo will be deploying your workload to take dependencies on a public container registry.
+   :warning: Deploying the Traefik `traefik.yaml` file unmodified from this repo will be deploying your workload to take dependencies on a public container registry.
 This is generally okay for learning/testing, but not suitable for production.
-Before going to production, ensure _all_ image references are from _your_ container registry or another that you feel confident relying on.
+Before going to production, ensure *all* image references are from *your* container registry or another that you feel confident relying on.

    ```bash
    kubectl create -f https://raw.githubusercontent.com/mspnp/aks-baseline/main/workload/traefik.yaml